tesla-cat/Flask-React-Lab-Control/README.md

 ### Usage

-- In most cases (99.9999...% with 100 0s), you only need to modify the [`./LabMonitor/backend/getData.py`](./LabMonitor/backend/getData.py) file.
+- You only need to modify the [`./LabMonitor/backend/getData.py`](./LabMonitor/backend/getData.py) file.
 One can easily see how it works.

 - After modifying `getData()` function, execute